A Rank-Based Sequential Test of Independence: Empirical results

 \subsection{Rejection rates}

-Figure \ref{fig:rejection_rates} compares the rejection rates of the different methods at the level $\alpha = 0.05$.
-For varying noise levels $l$, we display $N \mapsto P(\tau_{\alpha} \leq N)$, i.e.~the probability of rejecting with at most $N$ observations.
+Figure \ref{fig:rejection_rates} compares the rejection rates of the tests at the level $\alpha = 0.05$.
+For varying noise levels $l$, we display $N \mapsto P(\tau_{\alpha} \leq N)$, i.e., the distribution function of the rejection times.
 The method that performs best across all examples is our test with Sinkhorn's correction for uniform marginals.
-The aggregation of densities, $\eta = 0$, is generally preferable to the aggregation of martingales, $\eta = 1$, except for the regime with very low noise ($l = 1$), and the Simple version of the test is outperformed by the Sinkhorn variant in all examples.
-The method by \citeA{Shekhar2021} generally has less power than our tests and performs best in the Linear simulation example.
-It seems that test functions of the form $g_n(x,y) = \indic{x \leq u_n, y \leq v_n}$ --- although they provably have power against any alternative --- are less suitable to detect the dependence at small $N$ in the given simulation examples.
+The aggregation of densities, $\eta = 0$, is generally preferable to the aggregation of martingales, $\eta = 1$, except for the regime with very low noise, and the Simple version of the test is outperformed by the Sinkhorn variant in all examples.
+The method by \citet{Shekhar2021} generally has less power than our tests and performs best in the Linear simulation example.
+It seems that test functions of the form $g_n(x,y) = \ONE(x \leq u_n, y \leq v_n)$ are less suitable to detect the dependence at small $N$ in the given simulation examples.
+There is no uniform ranking between our methods and the test by \citet{Podkopaev2022}.
+While our tests detect dependence for small $l$ earlier, the test by \citet{Podkopaev2022} has better power in the Circular example for $l = 9$, where power $1$ is reached at about $4500$ observations, compared to $6500$ observations for the Sinkhorn variant with $\eta = 0$.
+Also in further simulations in Section \ref{sec:moresim}, neither of the methods uniformly dominates the other.